 Let’s face it, cleaning services can be expensive.
-Even though companies like Molly Maid and Maid Brigade have made cleaning services more accessible and affordable to a wider range of people, maids on average can charge anywhere from $20 to $40 an hour or a fixed price per house that can break the bank.
-But if you play your cards right, you can barter your way to a clean house.
+Even though companies like Molly Maid and Maid Brigade have made housekeeping services more affordable to a wider range of people, maids on average can charge anywhere from $20 to $50 an hour or a fixed price per house that can break the bank.
+But if you play your cards right, you can trade your way to a clean house.
 But where to start?
 Here are some tips for successfully bartering for cleaning services.

 Call around to cleaning service companies and get some pricing